 I have been ‘building’ since I could lift a hammer.
 I understand what holds things up.
 I can watch a tradesman work and understand the process and ‘see’ the importance of how the various systems must interact with each other without interference.
 I love old houses.
 I love the craftsmanship with which they were constructed.
 I love the fact that they are still standing, while modern subdivision houses are falling apart.
 Sure these old gems may need a face lift, but that is where I come in.

 I am licensed by the City of Toronto for Rough and Finishing Carpentry, Dry Wall and Tile setting (B6829).
 I took the first course offered in Toronto for Hydronic Radiant Floor heating and was top of the class and certified by Rehau, in 2000.
 I have been doing electric Radiant heating since 1983, utilizing snow melting cable for bathrooms.
 I was one of the first to install PEX hydronic Radiant floor heating in 1992.
 I have pioneered several methods of installation and I select the best method for the job at hand.
 I am a certified designer and installer for Nudura Insulated Concrete Forms (ICF’s).
 I have consulted on a government funded HVAC certification course intended for General Contractors being developed by Blue House Energy, NS.
 I have taken the RETScreen International course run by Natural Resources Canada on renewable energy sources.
-[From this I learned that Solar and Wind energy is among the last sources that we should be considering for implementation at this point, due their high cost and stage of development!
+[From this I learned that Solar (Black Silicone and Nano Technology will blow current Silicone chips out of the water) and Wind energy is among the last sources that we should be considering for implementation at this point, due their high cost and stage of development!
 But, don’t get me started!]

 I don’t forget about modern conveniences.
 I have been wiring houses for sound since 1990.
 I can include whole house ‘Smart’ wiring and automation as part of the renovation.